How to buy the best stair gate

-Stair gates at the top of the stairs should open towards you, not towards the flight of stairs, as you could fall forwards while opening the gate.
+Stair gates at the top of the stairs should open towards the landing, not towards the flight of stairs, as you could fall forwards while opening the gate.
 You should only use screw-fit gates at the top of the stairs.

 How easy is it to open and close the stair gate?
 You don’t want your toddler to be able to flick the mechanism open with ease but, at the same time, you may also need to be able to open and close the gate with a wriggling child under one arm.
-Some stair gates automatically close.
+Some stair gates close automatically.

 Consider the space you're covering – a particularly wide opening will limit the options available to you, but you can buy wide gates or extensions.

 We've found stair gates that have failed our tests because of safety issues.
 Find out those to avoid: Don't Buy stair gates

 This depends on what style you want and the width of the space you're closing off.

 A simple, cheap stair gate can cost as little as £10 to £15, but if you want something more stylish, or that has to fit an unusual space – such as a narrow stair gate or an extra wide stair gate – it could cost up to £100.

 Compare all our stair gates reviews to find the best that suits your budget.